naftalimurgor/bitgesell-fees/README.md

 Bitgesell follows the Bitcoin transaction model which uses a proposed minimum fee of `10,000 satoshis`, this is equivalent to `0.0001 BGL`

+## Usage
+For usage, see `usage/` for a visualized graph

+## Contribution

+All contributions are highly welcome!

 ## LICENSE
 `MIT`